PersonaErazed/geolocate/README.md

 | +45.9031-068.1935/ | 2015-10-12T16:02.55-05:00 |

 The data in the table is what in the description is refered to as a _list of known location-time coordinates_.

+**There must be at least two known location-time coordinates** i.e. the beginning and end.